AngryBytes/docker-vhosts/README.md

 ```
 listen-address=127.0.0.1
-address=/docker/127.0.0.1
+address=/test/127.0.0.1
 server=8.8.8.8
 ```

- - In general, `dnsmasq` can be replaced with any DNS server, as long as there's a wildcard domain `*.docker` that resolves to localhost.
+ - In general, `dnsmasq` can be replaced with any DNS server, as long as there's a wildcard domain `*.test` that resolves to localhost.

  - More advanced setups may run the Docker daemon somewhere other than `localhost`.
 If this is the case, you will need to change the `--address`